 No, CARM is not a church.
-A church is where believers gather, worship God, hear the preaching of God's Word, and practice baptism and take communion under the headship of a pastor or pastors and elders.
+A church is where believers gather, worship God, hear the preaching of God's word and practice baptism and take communion under the headship of a pastor or pastors and elders.
 This doesn't happen at CARM (specifically, the discussion boards).
-It is true that Christians gather at CARM's discussion boards and that the Gospel is preached there and that praises are often offered to God by Christians, but there is no practice of baptism and communion, there is no pastor, and there is no eldership.
+It is true that Christians gather at CARM's discussion boards, that the gospel is preached there and praises are often offered to God by Christians, but there is no practice of baptism and communion; there is no pastor, and there is no eldership.
 Therefore, CARM is not a church.

 What is the church?

 The church is the entire body of believers.
-A church is a place of meeting of Christians who gather for the purpose of worship, hearing the Word, and partaking of baptism and communion.
+A church is a place of meeting of Christians who gather for the purpose of worship, hearing the word, and partaking of baptism and communion.
 The true church is comprised of those who are regenerated.
 The earthly church is comprised of both believers and non-believers.
-But, in the earthly church, again, the practice of baptism and communion occur, and there is oversight from the pastor and elders.
-Again, CARM does not fit this criteria and is, therefore, not a church.
+But, in the earthly church, again, the practice of baptism and communion occur and there is oversight from the pastor and elders.
+Again, CARM does not fit these criteria and is, therefore, not a church.

 Women leadership on CARM

 Unfortunately, there are some Christians who have a problem with a woman, Diane, being in charge of the discussion boards.
 Apparently, some male Christians do not like it that she is in charge there.
 Many of these people have tried to state that the CARM discussion boards are somehow a church; and that since I denounce women eldership and women in authority in the church (and properly so according to the pastoral epistles), they have tried to manufacture an inconsistency on my part.
 They say that the discussion boards function as a church and that Diane is functioning as an elder; therefore, she should step down.
 But there is no problem biblically because CARM, again, is not a church and Diane does not function as an elder in a church.
 She is a woman of God whom the Lord has raised up to work with CARM and administer the boards.
 She does a great job at it.